Net migration ‘could be down to around 300,000 in next few years’

 Net migration could be down to around 300,000 “in the next two to three years”, according to the head of the independent body advising Government on migration.

-Professor Brian Bell, the chairman of the Migration Advisory Commttee (MAC), has said that he thinks numbers will “come down quite rapidly”, and could settle at the few hundred thousand mark as an average for “the next 10-20 years”.
+Professor Brian Bell, chairman of the Migration Advisory Committee (MAC), has said that he thinks numbers will “come down quite rapidly”, and could settle at the few hundred thousand mark as an average for “the next 10-20 years”.

 The difference between the number of people arriving and leaving the country hit a record 906,000 in the 12 months to June 2023, some 166,000 higher than previously thought, according to revised estimates from the Office for National Statistics (ONS).